 5. Starting your career in digital marketing: Next steps

-If you enjoyed this post and would like to learn more about digital marketing, check out the following:
+If you enjoyed this post and would like to learn more about digital marketing, why not try out this free, self paced course?
+It’ll teach you the basics of digital marketing and help you figure out if it’s something you want to pursue more seriously.
+You could also check out the following: